Sharing since 2008

 Solo Build It!

 P.S.
-My new hobby - an extension of the amateur radio hobby - is to promote ham radio to thousands of unique visitors each month with this Web site.
+My other ham-radio-related hobby is to promote ham radio to thousands of unique visitors each month with this Web site.

 Such outstanding results became possible when I discovered how to become an "infopreneur" with a unique "solopreneur business builder": Solo Build It!